-The novel aspects of the method we present are: it is based on a global criterion - to maintain accuracy at the low SNR typical of non-invasive methods; bifurcating arteries are explicitly modeled; there are no empirically determined thresholds; overlapping vessel projections are accommodated; and the time-dependence of contrast density is modeled.
+The novel aspects of the method we present are as follows.
+It is based on a global criterion-to maintain accuracy at the low SNR typical of noninvasive methods; bifurcating arteries are explicitly modeled; there are no empirically determined thresholds; overlapping vessel projections are accommodated; and the time-dependence of contrast density is modeled.
 The theory we present has the potential of providing a fully automatic reconstruction algorithm.
 However, like many methods, the current implementation of our algorithm requires some manual initialization.
 Automating this will be a necessary step towards making the algorithm clinically useful.

 The paper is organized as follows.
 In Section II, we briefly review other 3-D reconstruction methods.
 In Section III, we present a statistical model relating the projection images to the unknown arterial tree.
 In Section IV, we describe a new object model, tailored for representing arterial trees.
-In Section V, we propose a new optimality criterion for the problem of estimating an arterial tree from noisy projections, which is optimized using the estimation algorithm presented in Section VI.
-In Section VII, we show the results of applying this algorithm to simulated angiograms, to MR phantom data, and to MRA projections of carotid arteries.
-We discuss the results and the future directions of this research in Section VIII.
+In Section V, we propose a new optimality criterion for the problem of estimating